akash-pal/Automating-cordova-platform-adding-and-plugin-adding/README.md

          "cordova-plugin-camera@2.3.0",
      ]

- <b> Automating the process <b>
+ <b> Automating the process </b>

- 1. Platform automation
+ 1. <i>Platform automation</i>

   The platform installation script platforms.js under tasks directory adds each platform

   For running the platform script, type:

       node tasks/platfroms.js (This command will add all the platforms mentioned) node tasks/platfroms.js remove (This command will remove all the platforms mentioned)

- 2. Plugin automation
+ 2. <i>Plugin automation</i>

   The plugin installation script plugins.js under tasks directory adds each plugin

   For running the plugin script, type:

       node tasks/plugins.js (This command will add all the plugins mentioned) node tasks/plugins.js remove (This command will remove all the plugins mentioned)

   Note: Place the package.json and tasks folder under the root directory

         This will be same for both ionic and cordova based hybrid projects.